 Before disposing of the actuator or spring assembly, the compressed spring pressure must be relieved.
 For this to be completed safely, the spring assembly must be contained within the spring housing.
-Use a cutting torch to cut through the housing in at least 2 locations.
+Use a cutting torch to cut through the housing in at least 2 locations (see Figure 4).
 Next, use the torch to cut through the spring coils in those locations.
-Ensure that all sections of the spring are loose within the housing before disposal.
+Check that all sections of the spring are loose within the housing before disposal, this will ensure that the actuator is completly de-energized.